Adventech/sabbath-school-lessons/src/en/2023-01/04/teacher-comments.md

 While essential, the giving of offering also is voluntary.
 Yet, to stop giving could have serious spiritual consequences.
 Therefore, the word “offering” was used for spiritual life’s nonnegotiable duties in ancient Israel.
 Here are some examples of such duties:

-1. Serving the Messiah is a voluntary act.
-The Hebrew word nedabah, “willing” (Ps.
+_1. Serving the Messiah is a voluntary act._ The Hebrew word nedabah, “willing” (Ps.
 110:3), elsewhere in the Bible translated as “freewill” and “voluntary,” is used to refer to those who come to honor the Messiah.
 The same word is used for freewill offerings (Num.
 29:39), or simply an offering.

 In Psalm 110:3, the people offered themselves voluntarily to the Messiah.
 All that is done for God must be done with a willing spirit.
 As mentioned earlier, voluntary means “spontaneous,” not by force.
 Even that which is essential to the service of the Messiah must be done in the spirit of a freewill offering.

-2. Feast offerings.
-Nedabah also is used in the offering itself, even when it is mandatory: “And thou shalt keep the feast of weeks unto the Lord thy God with a tribute of a freewill offering [nedabah = voluntary offerings] of thine hand, which thou shalt give unto the Lord thy God, according as the Lord thy God hath blessed thee” (Deut.
+_2. Feast offerings._ Nedabah also is used in the offering itself, even when it is mandatory: “And thou shalt keep the feast of weeks unto the Lord thy God with a tribute of a freewill offering [nedabah = voluntary offerings] of thine hand, which thou shalt give unto the Lord thy God, according as the Lord thy God hath blessed thee” (Deut.
 16:10).
 However, despite being voluntary, one could not attend the feast empty-handed (Deut.
 16:16).
 Additionally, the offerings should be proportional, according to the blessing (Deut.
 16:10).
 As such, when the Bible uses the word “freewill,” it doesn’t necessarily mean optional, except when the person chooses not to serve God.

-3. Gratitude and atonement offerings.
-Freewill offerings were essential in the worship of God and in the sanctuary service, as is understood in the reading of Leviticus 1–7.
+_3. Gratitude and atonement offerings._ Freewill offerings were essential in the worship of God and in the sanctuary service, as is understood in the reading of Leviticus 1–7.
 In these chapters, the atonement and sin offerings were voluntary, such as the burnt offering and the meat offering, among other gifts.
 For example, one could not receive forgiveness without the offering; it, therefore, was essential.
 In these examples, voluntary actions also are presented as essential.

-4. Tithe as offering.
-Tithe is mandatory (Mal.
+_4. Tithe as offering._ Tithe is mandatory (Mal.
 3:8), but the tithe should also be returned with a willing spirit.
 “But the tithes of the children of Israel” are offered “as an heave offering unto the Lord” (Heb. terumah) (Num.
 18:24, emphasis supplied; see also Num.
 18:19, 26, 28).
 Therefore, failing to give offerings and tithes is to rob the Lord (Mal.
 3:8).
 Not giving offerings to God is not an option for a converted heart.
 “He has specified tithes and offerings as the measure of our obligation.”—Ellen G. White, Counsels on Stewardship, pp. 80, 81.

-5. Temple tax.
-The mandatory temple tax is also called an offering (terumah) (Exod.
+_5. Temple tax._ The mandatory temple tax is also called an offering (terumah) (Exod.
 30:13, 14).

 Prescribed or freewill offerings are denoted in the Bible by the use of certain terms: “bring” the tithe (Mal.
 3:10), “give” the temple tax (Exod.
 29:28), and “bring me” an offering (Exod.
 25:2).
 These expressions make it clear that the instructions from God must be obeyed.
 As such, in all the stages of the history of God’s people, offerings were a duty to be performed with a willing heart.